aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 3.2.1.
 False start
 3.4.5.
 Seeker false start
 4.2.1.
 Intentionally and illegally interacting with a dead Quadball 4.3.3.
-Illegally resetting an opponent’s hoop
+Illegally resetting an opponent's hoop
 4.3.3.
 Recklessly dislodging a hoop
 4.3.3.
-Recklessly moving hoops in the Quadball’s path 5.2.3.
+Recklessly moving hoops in the Quadball's path 5.2.3.
 Illegally contacting an opponent with a held dodgeball 5.3.2.
 Illegally interacting with play while knocked out 5.3.4.
 Affecting play while unknowingly knocked out